sophia-zube/incari-doc/toolbox/flow-control/README.md

 ## Overview

-**Flow Control Nodes** are used to define the order in which logic is evaluated, allow a program to consider multiple conditions, and perform different actions based on those variable conditions.
+**Flow Control Nodes** are used to define the order in which the logic is evaluated, allow a program to consider multiple conditions, and perform different actions based on those variable conditions.

 **Nodes** in the **Flow Control** category fall into two subcategories: